VCHSRobots/RefWBot/rpi/SetupSteps.md

     cd
 	git clone git@github.com:VCHSRobots/RefWBot.git

-At this point, you should have a folder under your home directory, named "RefWBot" that contains the referece code.
+At this point, you should have a folder under your home directory, named "RefWBot" that contains the reference  code.

 ### 10. Install MQTT
 The MQTT protocol is used to communicate between the Driver Station on the PC and the RPi.
-We use an impletation of MQTT called mosquetto.
+We use an implementation of MQTT called mosquetto.
 A detailed account on how to do this is found here: https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi

 The commands are: